 The University of Tennessee offers several educational programs for the agricultural industry.
 These programs are designed to provide hands-on experience in current management practices that are important to the profitability and sustainability of the industry.

-All approved applicants are eligible for 35% (Standard Producer) cost share.
-For applicants wanting to qualify for 50% cost share (Master Producer), an eligible master producer certificate is required at time of reimbursement (not time of application).
-TAEP approved applicants who have an eligible master producer certificate at the time of reimbursement may qualify for up to 50% cost share of the program maximum.
+All approved applicants are eligible for 35% (Standard Producer) cost share except for applicants approved for the Beginning Farmer Option.
+For applicants wanting to qualify for 50% cost share (Master Producer), an eligible master producer certificate is required at time of reimbursement (not at time of application).
+Courses to obtain certificates must be completed by the applicant.
+Certificates must be issued after January 1, 2020 to be considered current for TAEP.

-Please note - Master and Advanced Master certificates are only eligible for a certain period of time.
-Please refer to the Master Certificates & TAEP 50% Cost Share or the Master Producer Recertification section to determine eligibility of your Master or Advanced Master certificate.
+Please note - Master certificates are only eligible for a certain period of time.
+Please refer to the Master Certificates & TAEP 50% Cost Share or the Master Producer Recertification section to determine eligibility of your Master certificate.

 Master Certification & TAEP 50% Cost Share

-To be eligible for 50% cost share, an approved applicant must complete an eligible Master or Advanced Master course prior to submission of their reimbursement request.
+To be eligible for 50% cost share, an approved applicant must complete an eligible Master course prior to submission of their reimbursement request.

 • Courses to obtain certificates must be completed by the applicant approved for TAEP cost share.
 No substitutions allowed.